mongodb/docs/source/includes/list-table-events-response-document.rst

    * - ``isGlobalAdmin``
      - boolean
-     - Indicates whether the user who triggered the event is a MongoDB employee.
+     - Flag indicating whether the user who triggered this event has the Global Monitoring Administrator role.

    * - ``links``
      - array